Sarikapunniyakotti/My-Portfolio-website/README.md

 Welcome to my sample portfolio website repository!
 This project features a simple yet elegant portfolio website built using HTML and basic CSS.
 The website consists of two main pages: a home page and a contact page.

-## Features:
+# Features:

----Home Page: Introduces visitors to who I am, what I do, and showcases highlights of my work.
+Home Page: Introduces visitors to who I am, what I do, and showcases highlights of my work.
----Contact Page: Provides a platform for visitors to get in touch with me, featuring a contact form and relevant contact information.
+Contact Page: Provides a platform for visitors to get in touch with me, featuring a contact form and relevant contact information.

-## Technologies Used:
+# Technologies Used:
-   --- HTML
+    HTML
-   --- CSS
+    CSS